How To Help Someone With Trust Issues

 Anyone can struggle with trust in their lives.
 As you can see, however, not being able to trust others can make life extremely challenging.
 Trust is the bedrock of every interaction and is the basis of your ability to chase your dreams, take risks, and enjoy yourself.
 Without trust, the world is a much darker place.

 Knowing that someone has trust issues and doing the work to solve them are two very different things.
-The work is going to take time and hard work.
+The work is going to take time and lots of effort.
 Patience for the other person will be vital every step of the way.
 Tiny gestures can make a huge difference, and untangling the source of the trauma can take a while.

 Friends, family, and loved ones are vital in helping someone learn to trust again.
 Professional support in the form of counselors like the ones at Regain can also be crucial.
 They have the skills and experience to understand what issues are at play in different situations, determine the best response, and keep everyone focused on the real problem.
+Regain can match those who seek help with those trained specifically to offer that help.
+It's an affordable and convenient service.
+Sessions can be held whenever a schedule allows, and there's no travel required.

 In the end, if you are willing and able to help a friend with trust issues, your friend is lucky to have you.
 It won't be easy, but there is a better life for both of you on the other side of this challenge.